 Always remember to keep your business goals nearby for a quick check!
 Are you spending enough time with each account?

 Which ones are losing out on your time?
 Are you wrongfully spending too much time on them?
-That’s why you know it’s time to learn how to fire someone nicely.
+That’s why you know it’s time to learn how get rid of an account before you lose others.

 You just don’t work as well under stress.
 Some people love to stress others out to deflect their own stress and negativity.
 You could also learn how to deal with the negativity before ditching the client.